| Vitamin K | |||||

 Deficient of vitamin K occurs in:

-- People who have serious liver disease – cannot use Vitamin K properly and will probably be recommended to have Vitamin K shots
+- People who have serious liver disease – these people cannot digest, absorb or utilise Vitamin K properly due to the malfunction of the liver and will most likely be recommended to have vitamin K shots to overcome the possible deficiency

-- People iIntestinal disorders – people with Crohn's disease, ulcercative colitis or other gastrointestinal disoders do not digest fats well, so may not absorb enough vitamin K
+- People intestinal disorders – people with gastrointestinal disorders such as Crohn's disease, ulcerative colitis do not digest fats well, so may not absorb enough vitamin K from the food in their diet

-- People who take cholesterol-lowering drugs – these drugs block absorption of vitamin K and other fat-soluble vitamins.
+- People who take cholesterol-lowering drugs – while these drugs help to lower the amount of LDL ("bad") cholesterol in the blood, these drugs also may block absorption of vitamin K and the other fat-soluble vitamins

 Talk to a medical professional about Vitamin K supplements BEFORE taking them.